ZaynHamza/cats-dogs-recognition/README.md

 # cats-dogs-recognition
-A model that recognizes cats &amp; dogs
+A model that recognizes cats &amp; dogs\n
 Open the file in google colab